HL7/fhircast-docs/input/pagecontent/4-1-launch-scenarios.md

 Once the `hub.topic` and URL to the Hub (`hub.url`) are known by the synchronizing application, the subscription and workflow event notification process proceeds per the FHIRcast specification, regardless of the specific application launch mechanism used.

 Use of the SMART on FHIR OAuth 2.0 profile simplifies, secures, and standardizes FHIRcast context synchronization.
 While more creative approaches, such as the alternate application launch and shared session identifier generation algorithm are possible to use with FHIRcast, care must be taken by the implementer to ensure synchronization and to protect against PHI loss, session hijacking, and other security risks.
-Specifically, the `hub.topic` session identifier must be unique, unguessable, and specific to the session.
+Specifically, the `hub.topic` session identifier must be unique and specific to the session.

 ### SMART on FHIR